kristopolous/phpwtf/README.md

-**phpwtf** is a command line tool for quickly displaying PHP function signatures in order to eliminate the need to browse PHP's documentation website for reminders.
+**phpwtf** is a command line tool for quickly displaying PHP function signatures in order to eliminate the need to browse PHP's documentation website.

 ## Usage